ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_prereq.md

 to work with an {{site.data.keyword.cloudant_short_notm}}
 service instance] (/docs/services/Cloudant?topic=cloudant-creating-and-populating-a-simple-ibm-cloudant-database-on-ibm-cloud#creating-and-populating-a-simple-ibm-cloudant-database-on-ibm-cloud) is also available.
 It introduces a number of concepts that are helpful for understanding how to create and populate an {{site.data.keyword.cloudant_short_notm}} database.

-This tutorial assumes that you are familiar with those concepts.
+The tutorial assumes that you're familiar with these concepts.

-The next step in the tutorial is to [create the application environment](/docs/services/Cloudant?topic=cloudant-creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-the-application-environment#creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-the-application-environment).
+The next step is to [create the application environment](/docs/services/Cloudant?topic=cloudant-creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-the-application-environment#creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-the-application-environment).